-In October 2018, we entered into a loan and security agreement, as most recently amended in December 2020, with Hercules, secured by a lien on substantially all of our assets, including intellectual property.
+In October 2018, we entered into a loan and security agreement, as most recently amended in February 2022, with Hercules, secured by a lien on substantially all of our assets, including intellectual property.
 This loan contains various covenants that limit our ability to engage in specified types of transactions.
 These covenants limit our ability to, among other things:

-- sell, transfer, lease or dispose of certain assets; - · incur indebtedness;
+sell, transfer, lease or dispose of certain assets;

-- · encumber or permit liens on certain assets; - make certain investments; - make certain restricted payments, including paying dividends on, or repurchasing or making distributions with respect to, our common stock; and - enter into certain transactions with affiliates.
+- incur indebtedness; - encumber or permit liens on certain assets; - make certain investments; - make certain restricted payments, including paying dividends on, or repurchasing or making distributions with respect to, our common stock; and - enter into certain transactions with affiliates.

-The covenants also include a requirement that, from and after an initial test date of January 1, 2022 (which date is extended if we meet certain financial milestones related to third party funding), we maintain cash in an aggregate amount greater than or equal to the greater of (i) \$30.0 million, or (ii) six multiplied by a metric based on prior months' cash expenditures; provided, however, that from and after our achievement of certain performance milestones, the required level shall be reduced to the greater of (x) \$20.0 million, or (y) three multiplied by the current metric based on prior months' cash expenditures; and provided further, that subject to the achievement of certain milestones, this covenant in the Loan Agreement may be extinguished.
+The covenants also include a requirement that, from and after an initial test date of September 1, 2022 we maintain cash in an aggregate amount greater than or equal to the greater of (i) \$30.0 million, or (ii) six multiplied by a metric based on prior months' cash expenditures; provided, however, that from and after our achievement of certain financing milestones through June 30, 2022, we must maintain cash in an account or accounts in which Hercules has a first priority security interest in an aggregate amount of \$30.0 million.
+Following the achievement of certain operational performance milestones, the required level shall be reduced to the greater of \$20.0 million, or, if we had not met the financing milestones noted above, three multiplied by the current cash expenditures metric; and provided further, that subject to the achievement of additional operational milestones, this covenant will be extinguished.
+Based on our current cash and cash equivalents and our current operating plan, we believe that if we fail to raise additional capital by June 30, 2022, we would be in violation of the minimum cash described above in the third quarter of 2022.
 A breach of any of the covenants under the loan and security agreement could result in a default under the loan.
 Upon the occurrence of an event of default under the loan, the lenders could elect to declare all amounts outstanding, if any, to be immediately due and payable and terminate all commitments to extend further credit.
 If there are any amounts outstanding that we are unable to repay, the lenders could proceed against the collateral granted to them to secure such indebtedness.